Extended Wildlife Tour: Nature unbound – Wildlife encounters in the Carpathians

 Embark on an immersive wildlife journey through the heart of the Carpathian Mountains, where nature thrives in its purest form.
 This trip offers a unique opportunity to explore the breathtaking landscapes of the Făgăraș Mountains while directly supporting vital conservation efforts led by the Foundation Conservation Carpathia to protect one of Europe’s last great wilderness areas.

 Throughout this adventure, you experience close encounters with the region’s rich biodiversity.
-From observing beavers at dawn and tracking the recently reintroduced European bison, to hiking among ancient trees in UNESCO-listed virgin forests, each day unveils new ways to connect with the wild.
+From observing beavers at dusk and tracking the recently reintroduced European bison, to hiking among ancient trees in UNESCO-listed virgin forests, each day unveils new ways to connect with the wild.
 Evenings spent in rustic camps and secluded wildlife hides offer quiet moments to witness elusive creatures like brown bears, red deer, wild boar, foxes and with a lot of luck even wildcats, or wolves.
 Guided hikes reveal vibrant birdlife, lush meadows, and the intricate balance of the mountain ecosystem.

 This seasonal programme aligns with nature’s rhythms, highlighting different species and natural phenomena throughout the year.

-Day 1: Equus Silvania
+Day 1: Arrival

 Upon arrival at the airport, your guide welcomes you before embarking on a scenic two-hour drive to the foothills of the Transylvanian Carpathians.
 Your first night will be spent in the traditional village of Șinca Nouă, home to the Equus Silvania wilderness and horse-riding centre.
 After checking in and taking a moment to relax, you explore the farm with your guide, soaking in the tranquil surroundings.
+Before dark settles in, you visit a beaver dam and might be able to observe them as they start their busy day as nature’s architects.

 Driving Distance